four people are getting together via their computers and they are collectively knitting one patchwork sweater together

 Withdrawing over time

 It is difficult to grasp the panic that grips a person when they can’t get air.
-It isn’t the same as a healthy person that just ran up a flight of stairs and got winded.
+It isn’t the same as a healthy person who just ran up a flight of stairs and got winded.
 It’s a feeling that really can’t be described unless you experience it.
 I am accepting of that.
 After all, do I understand someone with cancer, MS, chronic pain, or one hundred other different illnesses?
 My husband has chronic pain.
 I can have compassion and support him on bad days, but I don’t experience what he does.

-Going virtual
+Going virtual with COPD

 Volunteer